Superman: Secret Identity: Issue #2

 Now in his mid-twenties, Clark has moved to Manhattan, where he writes for The New Yorker and begins working on a book.
 He continues saving lives dressed as Superman, but keeps his actual existence secret (counting on reports by people being saved by the supposedly-fictional Superman to be dismissed as internet legends), as government agents continue to investigate his activities.
 His coworkers set him up with an Indian-American woman named Lois Chaudhari as a joke, who initially storms out of the setup date.

 Following Lois as she stalks down the street, Clark apologizes for his co-workers' prank, and Lois explains that she, too, has been set up with numerous "Clarks", several "Kals" and a "Jimmy Olsen".
 Upon this, the pair hit it off and start a relationship.

 Clark is lured into a trap, knocked out by a powerful electrical-blast weapon, and taken to a government facility, where they attempt to extract tissue samples.
-He escapes, evacuating the other test subjects and destroying the building.
+He escapes, evacuating the unconscious soldiers and destroying the building.

 He begins wearing glasses to make himself less easily recognized, and continues performing rescues, but is more cautious.
 Meanwhile, his writing career takes off and he embarks on life as a major book author.
 Clark reveals his secret to Lois, who agrees to support him, and no longer alone, Clark is ready to face whatever lies ahead.

 Issue #3

 Years later, Clark continues his successful writing career while continuing his secret heroic exploits, still evading the government.
-Lois, a successful residential designer, has built a thriving career of her own, and the pair has built an ocean house on the coast of Maine, where Lois informs Clark she is pregnant.
+Lois, a successful residential designer, has built a thriving career of her own, and the pair build an ocean house on the coast of Maine, where Lois informs Clark she is pregnant.

 Concerned about the possible effects of his powers on the unborn twins, and fearful of continued efforts by the government to capture him, Clark decides to offer to make a deal.

 After an abortive first contact with Agent Malloy, during which the government makes another failed attempt to take Clark into custody, they come to terms: Clark will take non-political missions for the government; in return, the government will leave Clark and his family alone.
 He is called on a mission to rescue hostages in South America just as Lois goes into labor, which he grudgingly accepts as the cost of his agreement.
 Completing the mission, Clark realizes that despite Malloy's assurances, the mission was beneficial to the government (although indirectly).
 Clark and Malloy continue a wary but cooperative relationship.

 Returning to the hospital to see his wife and newborn daughters, he swears that he will keep them safe, no matter what it takes.
 Lois resolves the twins will not be named "Lara or Kara or Lana" or anything else "super-related".